CocoThaCoder/ReactReduxStarterKit/README.md

-# ReactStarterKit
+# ReactReduxStarterKit
-A React Starter Kit Scaffold that uses webpack configurations without gulp
+A React Starter Kit Scaffold that uses webpack configurations.
+There are multiple branches of this repo with the following options:
+- `master` Simple React Redux Starter Kit
+- `react-hot-loader` - React Redux w/ React Hot Loader
+- `complete-dev-tools` - React Redux w/ React Hot Loader and React Dev Tools
+- `typescript` - A Simple React Redux Starter Kit in Typescript

 ### Instructions